stefanofa/awesome/README.md

 *   [remotion-dev/remotion](https://github.com/remotion-dev/remotion) - 🎥      Make videos programmatically with React

-*   [nativewind/nativewind](https://github.com/nativewind/nativewind) - React Native utility-first universal design system - powered by Tailwind CSS
+*   [nativewind/nativewind](https://github.com/nativewind/nativewind) - The utility-first workflow you love from Tailwind CSS in your React Native applications.

 *   [webpro-nl/knip](https://github.com/webpro-nl/knip) - ✂️  Find unused files, dependencies and exports in your JavaScript and TypeScript projects.
 Knip it before you ship it!